anupamadh/CloudResumeChallengeGithubActions/README.md

 To update the views in the website, we need to connect the frontend to the backend infrastructure.
 I created and deployed a REST API using API Gateway for this purpose and added a javascript to the website to get the views using the API Gateway.
 I spent a considerable amount of time getting the javascript to communicate with DynamoDB via the API Gateway.
+I resolved this issue by enabling CORS on API Gateway.

 ![](.idea/images/APIGateway.png)